-Another major pressure in salmonids, in particular Atlantic salmon, is the escape of farmed fish into wild populations.
-Farmed salmon are genetically divergent from wild salmon in a range of traits, owing to intentional artificial selection for commercially important characteristics, relaxed/domestication selection in captivity, founder effects, and genetic drift (Gjøen and Bentsen 1997; Gjedrem, Gjøen, and Gjerde 1991).
-Escapes from marine fish farms or land-based hatchery units are frequent (Jensen et al. 2010; Naylor et al. 2005).
-Farmed fish and their hybrids can have substantially reduced fitness in the wild (McGinnity et al. 2003; Skaala et al. 2012; Reed et al. 2015), threatening the genetic integrity and viability of wild populations experiencing introgression (Glover et al. 2017) and altering their life histories (Bolstad et al. 2017; 2021).

-Despite the widespread occurrence of anthropogenic hybridisation, whether it be from captive releases, farm escapes, or introductions of closely related conspecifics (e.g., Muhlfeld et al. 2009), considerable variation exists across ecological contexts in the extent of introgression and the magnitude of any associated demographic impacts, for reasons that remain unclear (White et al. 2018; Lehnert et al. 2020).
-Density and frequency dependent processes are likely key here.
-In particular, the twin concepts of hard and soft selection (Wallace 1975; Bell et al. 2021) are highly relevant, yet are rarely considered explicitly.
-Hard selection refers to situations where the absolute fitness of an individual depends on its phenotype in absolute terms, e.g., the extent to which its trait value matches an environmentally determined optimum.
+Despite the widespread occurrence of anthropogenic hybridisation, whether it be from captive releases, farm escapes, or introductions of closely related conspecifics (e.g., Muhlfeld et al. 2009), considerable variation exists across ecological contexts in the extent of introgression and the magnitude of any associated demographic impacts (White et al. 2018; Lehnert et al. 2020).
+Density- and frequency- dependent processes are likely key to mediating the effects of intrusion/introgression.
+In particular, the twin concepts of hard and soft selection (Wallace 1975; Bell et al. 2021) are highly relevant, yet rarely considered explicitly.
+Hard selection refers to situations where the absolute fitness of an individual depends on its phenotype in with respect to some environmentally determined optimum.
 Soft selection, in contrast, occurs when the absolute fitness of an individual depends on its phenotype relative to other conspecifics with which it interacts (Bell et al. 2021).
-For example, body size could be under hard selection if absolute body size determines the fit between phenotype and environment (e.g., the effectiveness of thermoregulation), or soft selection if relative body size determines success in intraspecific competition.
-A given trait could be under pure hard selection, pure soft, or some mix of the two if it affects fitness via multiple routes.
-Hard selection is independent of, whilst soft selection is dependent on, population density and phenotypic composition (Bell et al. 2021).
 To understand soft selection, it is useful to conceive of the environment as containing a limited number of “ecological vacancies” (Reznick 2016).
-To survive or reproduce, an individual must acquire one of these vacancies, with relative rather than absolute trait values determining which individuals fill them.
-So long as there are more individuals than ecological vacancies, all vacancies will be filled regardless of the phenotypic composition of the population, but soft selection will occur in a density and frequency dependent manner when individuals differ in competitive abilities.
+In order to survive or reproduce, an individual must acquire one of these vacancies, with relative rather than absolute trait values determining which individuals ‘fill’ the vacancies.
+A given trait can be under pure hard selection, pure soft selection, or some combination of the two if both forms of selection affect fitness via multiple routes.
+Hard selection is independent of, whilst soft selection is dependent upon, the population density and phenotypic composition of the population (Bell et al. 2021).
+To illustrate, consider that body size could be under hard selection if absolute body size determines the match between phenotype and environment (e.g., thermoregulatory ability), or soft selection if relative body size determines success in some intraspecific competition (e.g., resource defence) and there are more competing individuals than there are vacancies.